trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 ### How did I end up with Neovim?

 I've tried a few text editors over the years.
-I used Eclipse during my school year to edit Java and do some Android Programming.
+I used Eclipse during my school year to edit Java and do some Android Programing.

 I use Atom after that to do a little bit of web and python scripting.